Proud (Heather Small album)

-Proud is the debut solo album by English soul singer Heather Small, the lead singer of M People.
+Proud is the debut solo album by English singer Heather Small.
 It was released on 1 June 2000 by Arista Records.
-The title track was released as the first single from the album and became a hit.
-"Holding On" was released as the second single.
+Her first solo project following the hiatus of her band M People, it reached number twelve on the UK Albums Chart and earned a Best UK Album nomination at the 2000 MOBO Awards.
+Prouds title track was released as the first single and became a hit, followed by second single "Holding On."